hidayahrr/AI-Engineering/README.md

-# Data-Engineering
+# AI-Engineering
-This is my data engineering practice repo
+This is my AI engineering practice repo